wookey-project/ewok-kernel/doc/index.rst

 EwoK API
 --------

-The EwoK API is tuned for embedded systems, targeting userspace drivers implementation with performance and security constraints in mind.
-The whole microkernel architecture and the API provided to the user tasks are specifically designed for such a purpose.
+EwoK is tuned for high performance embedded systems.
+The whole microkernel architecture and the provided API are specifically designed for that purpose.

-Note that despite being a microkernel, Ewok is not full-IPC driven like L4 family microkernels.
+Note that EwoK is not a full-IPC driven microkernel, like the L4 family.

-In the particular case
-of EwoK, a main application has two execution contexts: standard thread mode and ISR thread mode.

-The EwoK API is fully described in the following:
+The EwoK API is described here:

 .. toctree::
    :maxdepth: 1